Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Of course, keep in mind that Hi-Fi speakers tend to be much more expensive than standard alternatives.
 If you’re looking for an affordable speaker, you won’t find one with the Hi-Fi label attached to it.
 However, the increased audio quality is well worth the extra price.

 Your powered speakers’ connectivity options are a critical part of your buying decision.
 The types of inputs on your speaker determine the types of devices you can connect to it.
 If you’re limited in your connection options, you might be frustrated.
+And if you are, consider adding Bluetooth to speakers to expand your options.

 Most powered speakers available today offer various connectivity options, including digital audio inputs and standard analog inputs.
 Both types of inputs still provide room-filling sound quality.

 Newer models of powered stereo speakers and smart speakers also give you built-in Bluetooth technology and Wi-Fi connectivity.
 This way, you can stay connected to your other smart devices and even stream music directly to your speakers from the internet.
+And, if you like DIY projects, you can learn how to build your own Bluetooth speakers.

 There are plenty of extra features and functionalities available amongst the individual models of powered speakers.
 However, your exact needs will vary from the next customer’s, so here are some common options to consider while you shop: